krzentner/language-world/data/text-davinci-003/chain_md/dial-turn-3.md

 Steps:  1.
-Put gripper near the dial  2.
-Line up the gripper with the dial  3.
-Start turning the dial to the desired position  4.
-Check to make sure dial is moving
+Place the gripper above the dial  2.
+Align the gripper with the dial  3.
+Rotate the dial in the desired direction  4.
+Close the gripper around the dial to secure it  5.
+Pull or push the dial in the desired direction

-    To turn the dial, we need to first put the gripper near the dial.
-    - When the robot's gripper is not near the dial, the robot should put gripper near dial.
+- When the robot's gripper is not above the dial, the robot should put the gripper above the dial.
-    Then, we need to align the gripper with the dial.
-    - When the robot's gripper is near the dial and the robot's gripper is not horizontally aligned with dial, the robot should align gripper with dial.
+- When the robot's gripper is above the dial and the robot's gripper is not vertically aligned with the dial, the robot should align the gripper with the dial.
-    Now, start turning the dial to the desired position.
-    - When the robot's gripper is horizontally aligned with dial, the robot should start turning dial.
+- When the robot's gripper is vertically aligned with the dial and the robot's gripper is open, the robot should rotate the dial in the desired direction.
-    Keep turning it and checking to make sure it is still turning.
-    - When the robot's gripper is still horizontally aligned with dial, the robot should check to make sure dial is still moving.
+- When the robot's gripper is vertically aligned with the dial and the robot's gripper is open, the robot should close the gripper around the dial to secure it.
+- When the robot's gripper is around the dial, the robot should pull or push the dial in the desired direction.